emaphp/magento2-module-vuewidget/README.md

 }
 ```

-Vue blocks are just regular `.phtml` blocks so they are included using the standard layout system:
+Vue blocks are just regular `.phtml` blocks so they are included using the XML layout system:

 ```xml
 <?xml version="1.0"?>